Welcome! Thank you for considering the University of Michigan for your international experience.

 The U-Michigan has a long tradition of welcoming international students and scholars to our campus in Ann Arbor.
 Our first international students joined the U-M in 1847 and our international enrollment has grown to almost 7,000.
 Our international students represent over 100 countries and bring valuable cultural and intellectual diversity to our community.
 U-M is a very large and diverse institution with many opportunities for global student engagement.
 The information listed below can help you find the campus resource that best matches your interests:

-- Degree-seeking students: If you plan to attend the University of Michigan to earn a degree, learn more about bachelor’s level application requirements or master’s and doctoral level application requirements.
+- If you plan to attend the University of Michigan to earn a degree, learn more about bachelor’s level application requirements or master’s and doctoral level application requirements.

-- Exchange students: If you are already a degree-seeking student at an institution outside the U.S., and you are interested in studying at U-M for a semester or year, please review our exchange programs.
+- If you are already a degree-seeking student at an institution outside the U.S., and you are interested in studying at U-M for a semester or year, please review our exchange programs.

-- International scholars: If you are a scholar who hopes to visit U-M for research, guest teaching, or other forms of collaboration, please review our visiting scholars programs.
+- If you are a scholar who hopes to visit U-M for research, guest teaching, or other forms of collaboration, please review our Visiting Scholars Programs.
 If you are a faculty or staff member interested in creating a formal agreement between U-M and another institution, please see our international agreements page.

 U-M’s International Institute houses 17 centers and programs focused on world regions and global themes